Ti-roy/Fictional-Language-Generator/README.md

 ```cs
 IEnumerable<string> GetStringEnumerableOfProprety(this ISyntacticUnitConstructor constructor, string propertyName, int amountOfStrings)
 ```
-Which will be using multiply threads for large `amountOfStrings`.
+Which will be using multiple threads for large `amountOfStrings`.

 Examples of usage
 ------